-- 2.8.1 To provide educational and interpretative signs throughout the Gardens, including historical information, sites of interest and the track network and facilities to facilitate use, way finding, access and enjoyment of the Gardens. - 2.8.2 To provide wayfinding and entrance signs to enable visitors to easily locate the Gardens. - 2.8.3 To minimise visual clutter while maximising necessary and useful information to users of the Gardens.
+- 2.8.1 To provide educational and interpretative signs throughout the Gardens, including historical information, sites of interest and the track network and facilities to facilitate use, wayfinding, access and enjoyment of the Gardens. - 2.8.2 To provide wayfinding and entrance signs to enable visitors to easily locate the Gardens. - 2.8.3 To minimise visual clutter while maximising necessary and useful information to users of the Gardens.

-- 2.8.4 Collaborate with tangata whenua representatives and stakeholders to design interpretive signs throughout the Gardens identifying features of historic, cultural and landscape significance. - 2.8.5 Install a suite of signs encompassing sites of interest, buildings and facilities, the track network, as well as information for people with restricted mobility, dog exercise areas and where cycling is permitted/restricted. - 2.8.6 Install additional road signs from Havelock North Village to the Gardens and relocate entrance signs to more prominent positions. - 2.8.7 Prohibit the use of the Gardens for the remote advertising of events that are not being held at the Gardens without the consent of Council.
+- 2.8.4 Collaborate with tangata whenua representatives and stakeholders to design interpretive signs throughout the Gardens identifying features of historic, cultural and landscape significance. - 2.8.5 Install a suite of signs encompassing sites of interest, buildings and facilities, the track network, as well as information for people with restricted mobility, dog exercise areas and where cycling is permitted/restricted. - 2.8.6 Install additional road signs from Havelock North Village to the Gardens for both "Keirunga Gardens" and "The Creative Hub".
+Relocate entrance signs to more prominent positions with additional signs for The Creative Hub and KPR at the Tanner St/Puflett Rd intersection and main vehicle entrance.
+The sign at Tanner St/Puffett Rd intersection should also direct visitors to the main vehicle entrance - 2.8.7 Prohibit the use of the Gardens for the remote advertising of events that are not being held at the Gardens without the consent of Council.